rizqimtiaz/veritas-mesh-platform/README.md

 ---

 ## Smart contract

+`contracts/VeritasRegistry.sol` is the on-chain anchor.
+Key design choices:

 - **Events as the audit trail** — heavy payload (`modelId`, `inputHash`, `outputHash`, `modelWeightHash`, `nonce`) is emitted via `AuditSubmitted` and